 - Audited Financial Statements

-NACHA consulted industry experts to develop criteria – consultancies, ODFIs, legal experts, and Third-Party Senders themselves helped to vet and fine-tune the criteria.
-Criteria was drawn from existing regulatory requirements and guidance, NACHA Rules, and principles of sound corporate governance and business practices.
+Criteria were drawn from existing regulatory requirements and guidance, the NACHA Operating Rules, and principles of sound corporate governance and business practices.

 All NACHA Certified Third-Party Senders may display the NACHA Certified seal and will have their names and company information displayed on the NACHA Certified website.

 If the applying organization does not meet the established baseline criteria, there are organizations that can provide education to strengthen origination practices and risk management through NACHA and the Regional Payments Associations, in addition to consultative services through Elevation.

 Please use the contact us page and we will respond promptly to your inquiry.